London Arena: Sale, closure and demolition

 In 2003, the arena was sold, which, combined with the disbanding of the Ice Hockey Superleague, led to the folding of the London Knights, the only tenant at the arena at the time, leaving the arena without a permanent tenant, which made the situation worse.

-In 2005, the arena was closed and was superseded as the main arena in East London by The O2 Arena, which is in The O2 entertainment complex (formerly the Millennium Dome).
+In 2005, the arena was closed and was superseded as the main arena in that area by The O2 Arena, which is in The O2 entertainment complex (formerly the Millennium Dome).

 The arena was demolished in June 2006 and has since been replaced by a mostly-residential development, including the Baltimore Tower.
 In 2007, the Crossharbour and London Arena DLR station was renamed to simply Crossharbour.
 However, the London Arena name still remains on a few street signs in the area.

 Notable events

 Events

 On 18 November 1989, the Arenaball Transatlantic Challenge, the first ever Arena Football League exhibition game in Europe, was played there, with the Detroit Drive winning over the Chicago Bruisers 43–14.

 In 1989, the WWE held its first ever United Kingdom event at the London Arena, as well as the UK Rampage 1991 event and Capital Carnage in December 1998.
 In 1995 it was the venue for the Nigel Benn vs. Gerald McClellan boxing match.
 It hosted the Lennox Lewis vs. Francois Botha heavyweight boxing fight in 2000, and the Naseem Hamed vs. Manuel Calvo featherweight bout in 2002.

-From 1989-1990 the arena hosted the final stages of the News of the World Darts Championship.
+From 1989 to 1990 the arena hosted the final stages of the News of the World Darts Championship.

-Frank Sinatra played the arena in July 1990, with the Woody Herman Orchestra conducted by Frank Sinatra Jr..
+Frank Sinatra played the arena on 4 July 1990, with the Woody Herman Orchestra conducted by Frank Sinatra Jr..

 The 1998 and 1999 editions of the Brit Awards were held at the arena, and from 1989 until 2001, it was also the annual venue of the Smash Hits Poll Winners Party.

 In the year 2000 World Championship Wrestling would tour the UK twice, unknown to many it would be the final times they would be on British shores before being purchased by rival promotion World Wrestling Entertainment in March 2001.
 The first tour in March was a part of non-televised "house" shows, the show at the Docklands Arena was a sell out, then on November 13 they would return for a televised episode of WCW Nitro which also sold out the Docklands Arena.
 The episode is available on the WWE Network.

 In December 2005, it housed the annual 'Crisis Open Christmas' event (held the previous year in the Millennium Dome) providing food, accommodation and various medical and social services to homeless people in London, organised by the London-based homelessness charity Crisis.